Thomas Fremantle, 3rd Baron Cottesloe: Early life and education

 Thomas Francis Fremantle was born on 5 February 1862.
-He was the eldest son of Thomas Fremantle, 2nd Baron Cottesloe, and a descendant of Admiral Thomas Fremantle, who was awarded the Austrian title of Baron Fremantle.
-Charles William Fremantle, who became deputy master of the Royal Mint, was his paternal uncle.
+He was the eldest son of Thomas Fremantle, 2nd Baron Cottesloe, and the great-grandson of Thomas Fremantle, an admiral of the Royal Navy who was awarded the Austrian title of Baron Fremantle.
+Charles William Fremantle, who became deputy master of the Royal Mint, was the second baron's brother, and so Thomas's paternal uncle.
+The Fremantles were granted the right to use their Austrian title in the United Kingdom by royal permission in 1822.

-Fremantle was educated at Eton College, a public school in Berkshire.
-There, he took up rifle shooting: in 1879, firing a Snider–Enfield rifle, he attended the Imperial Meeting, the premier competition in fullbore shooting, and won the Wills Prize with a perfect score of ten bullseyes at 200 yd.
-In the same year, he represented Eton in the Ashburton Shield; he did so again in 1880, in which year his team won the competition.
-He subsequently studied at Balliol College, Oxford, where he shot against Cambridge University in both the long-range Humphry Cup and the short-range Chancellors' Plate in all four of his years of study: Oxford won seven out of these eight matches.
+Fremantle was educated at Eton College, a public school in Berkshire, where he took up rifle shooting.
+In 1879, he attended the Imperial Meeting at Bisley in Surrey, the premier competition in fullbore shooting.
+(Note: Baily's Magazine, August 1892.
+On the prestige of the Imperial Meeting, see Mackay 2005.)
+Using a Snider–Enfield rifle, he won the Wills Prize with a perfect score of ten bullseyes at 200 yd, and represented Eton in the Ashburton Shield, contested between the public schools of the United Kingdom.
+He shot in the Ashburton again in 1880, in which year his team won the competition.

+After Eton, Fremantle studied at Balliol College, Oxford, between 1881 and 1884.
+He shot against Cambridge University in both the long-range Humphry Cup and the short-range Chancellors' Plate in each of his four years of study.
+Oxford won seven out of these eight matches; Fremantle's was the highest score in his debut Chancellor's match of 1881, and he submitted the top individual score in each Humphry match between 1882 and 1884.
 In 1884, his final year at the university, he made the final of the Queen's Prize, the most prestigious competition at the Imperial Meeting.
 (Note: The top sixty shots out of 2,200 entrants made the final.)
 He received his BA in 1885.